liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/12-leveraging-docker/02-creating-a-liferay-docker-container.markdown

     liferay.workspace.docker.image.liferay
     ```

-    To find the possible property values you can set, see the official @product@
+    To find the possible property values you can set, see the official @sharepoint@
     Docker Hub's Tags section (e.g.,
     [Liferay Portal Docker Tags](https://hub.docker.com/r/liferay/portal/tags)).
     For example, if you want to base your container on the Liferay Portal 7.2